ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

   users.
 For example, Dinkumware's list implementation currently derives QOI benefits from having no resource-less state—“begin” and “end” iterators maintain their relationships even after lists are swapped.
-If throwing move constructors are banned, that would no longer be possible.
+If throwing move constructors were banned, that would no longer be possible.

 * When it is necessary to manually write a move constructor for a